 Starring Dante the Dog, JuJu, and a Real Live Mummy

 One of the consequences of living in Los Angeles is that you develop a true fear of temperatures below 60 degrees.
+Not kidding.
+We are really bad at sub 70 degree temperatures.
 Try tearing your drawers apart finding matching socks when you spend your life in flip flops.
 Never mind remembering gloves, scarves and turtlenecks.

 John and I brought our 6 year old, Juliet, along for the first time.
 With traveling parents, it was high time she had a passport.
 She was a little nervous.
 “Everyone is going to speak French, and I don’t know any French.
 Fine for you guys (not that we are fluent, by any means).”
 John: “Say ‘je m’appelle Juliet.’
 They’ll love it.”
 Which they did, with our concierge at the hotel helpfully telling us the nickname for Juliet in French: Juju.
 Juju was her name on the trip, though it has not especially stuck back in L.A.

 Wearing 3 layers of shirts, a pink plaid scarf and a little brown jacket with a faux leopard hood, “Juju” became a metro-savvy junior Parisian, gamely marching along corridors, watching the train countdown on the platform, and confidently swaying with the train, standing, when no seats were available.